-- In the opinion of federal tax counsel for the trust, the notes will be characterized as debt for federal income tax purposes. - In the opinion of federal tax counsel for the trust, the trust will not be taxable as a corporation for federal income tax purposes. - In the opinion of Delaware tax counsel for the trust, the same characterizations would apply for Delaware state income tax purposes as for federal income tax purposes and noteholders who are not otherwise subject to Delaware taxation on income will not become subject to Delaware tax as a result of their ownership of notes.
+- In the opinion of federal tax counsel for the trust, the notes will be characterized as debt for federal income tax purposes. - In the opinion of federal tax counsel for the trust, the trust will not be characterized as an association or a publicly traded partnership taxable as a corporation for federal income tax purposes. - In the opinion of Delaware tax counsel for the trust, the same characterizations would apply for Delaware state income tax purposes as for federal income tax purposes and noteholders who are not otherwise subject to Delaware taxation on income will not become subject to Delaware tax as a result of their ownership of notes.